infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 - Trinquart's edge list has: 13 --> 34, 13 --> 42, 13 --> 43, 13 --> 55 that are not in our edge list.
 Reason:
 We found PSR46 and PSR76 as included PSRs in SRR13.
 We did not find PSR34, PSR42, PSR43 and PSR55 as included PSRs in SRR13.
-In particular, PSR43 and PSR55 met the inclusion criteria.
+In particular, PSR43 and PSR55 met the inclusion criteria of SRR13.
 However, they report randomized controlled trial (RCT) studies, and only two RCT studies were identified.
 Therefore, the analysis of RCTs was abandoned, and PSR43 and PSR55 did not contribute to the evidence synthesis of SRR13.

 SRR14: identical.